 What is Beeminder?

 Is there anything you want to do, that you can do, that historically you haven't actually done?
-Maybe you want to start going for a 15-minute walk every day at lunchtime.
-Maybe you have a huge exam in a month that you really should start studying for now, not three weeks from now.
-Maybe you're trying to stop smoking.
-Definitely doable, really quite simple... and yet, you can't get it done, no matter how many sensible plans you make.
+Working out during lunch breaks, practising piano, stopping smoking, and things like that?
+Things that are definitely doable, even simple, and yet... you can't get 'em done or quickly fall off the wagon.
 It's always so tempting to do something fun instead, or find other things that feel more important in the moment.

 That's what Beeminder is for.
 Beeminder lets you create goals like these and pledge money that you'll achieve them this time around.
-Now you have an incentive to do the thing, even where incentives are vague or far away.
-If you fall far enough off track, you pay us your pledge amount!
+If you don't keep up with your self-defined rate, then you pay!

 ...And then of course we get your graph back on track, so you have to keep trying.
 By default, the pledge will escalate each time, but you can set the pledge cap anywhere you're comfortable with, from $5 up.